 You’re on your dream vacation.
 You’ve been planning, saving, and dreaming of this particular destination for months, years even.
 In your dreams, you saw yourself trotting about the streets, admiring the graffiti or sitting in a café on the riviera sipping some freshly brewed coffee, people watching and stealing glances from distant strangers, an incredible experience.
 But you know what?
 That’s not how it pans out.

 Instead, you don’t feel great at all.
 You’re sad, lethargic, and disinterested in everything.
-It’s all a big blah, pointless and meaningless.
+It’s all a big blah, pointless, and meaningless.
 All you want to do is stay in your hotel room the entire day or return home to your bed, your safe place, and lock the world out.
 It has nothing to do with the food, the people, the culture, or the region.
+They’re all as expected.
 It’s just you.

 Does this scenario sound familiar to you?
 This depiction is one of the faces of depression, and you are not alone.
 I have had it, and it does happen when you’re traveling.